avian2/webrtc-audio-processing/UPDATING.md

    * For each directory in the ```webrtc-audio-processing``` tree, go over the corresponding code in the ```chromium``` tree.

    * Examine changed files, and pick any new changes.
-A small number of files in the ```webrtc-audio-processing``` tree have been changed by hand, make sure that those are not overwritten.

    * unittest files have been left out since they are not built or used.